MaastrichtU-CDS/general_coding_practices/Python/README.md

 some unit tests for the tic-tac-toe game, which exemplifies how to write a unit test and which types of cases are useful to cover.

-We use the `pytest` library to automate unit-testing of our game.
+We use the `pytest` library [8] to automate unit-testing for our game.
 You can check whether the code is passing all the tests by executing the following in the command line:

 ``` shell
 (.venv) $ pytest